DJ_service#

 Granular-Operators: Provides each operator as an independent tool, allowing you to flexibly specify a list of operators to use via environment variables, thus building a customized data processing pipeline.

-Please note that the Data-Juicer MCP server is currently in early development.
-Its features and available tools may change and expand as we continue to develop and improve the server.
+Please note that the Data-Juicer MCP server features and available tools may change and expand as we continue to develop and improve the server.

-The server supports two deployment methods: stdio and SSE.
+The server supports two deployment methods: stdio and streamable-http.
 The stdio method does not support multiprocessing.
-If you require multiprocessing or multithreading capabilities, you must use the SSE deployment method.
+If you require multiprocessing or multithreading capabilities, you must use the streamable-http deployment method.
 Configuration details for each method are provided below.

 Input:

-Returns: A dictionary containing details about the available operators
+Returns: A dictionary containing details about the matched operators

 Input: